 Move-in day at Marquette residence halls on Aug.
 24

-MILWAUKEE - Marquette University will welcome the Class of 2026 into its residence halls on Wednesday, Aug.
+MILWAUKEE - Marquette University welcomed the Class of 2026 into its residence halls on Wednesday, Aug.
 24, ahead of the start of the 2022-23 academic year.

 "We're very excited to welcome this large class, the size of the class, the enthusiasm of our families says a lot about our community's confidence in this Jesuit Catholic Education," said Dr. Xavier Cole, VP of Student Affairs for Marquette.